-11. REPORTS
+(11) REPORTS

-- A. As stated in Rule 27P-19.010(4), Florida Administrative Code, "Each Recipient may receive trust funds from the Division on a quarterly basis, based on the submittal of reports.
-Said reports shall be provided using the forms included in the grant agreement, as supplemented by any particular information requested in writing by the Division prior to the due date of the report." - B. The Recipient shall provide the Division with quarterly reports and a close-out report.
-These reports shall include the current status and progress by the Recipient and all subrecipients and subcontractors in completing the work described in the Scope of Work and the expenditure of funds under this Agreement, in addition to any other information requested by the Division. - C. Quarterly reports are due to the Division no later than 30 days after the end of each quarter of the program year and shall be sent each quarter until submission of the administrative close-out report.
-The ending dates for each quarter of the program year are September 30, December 31, March 31 and June 30. - D. The close-out report is due 60 days after termination of this Agreement or 60 days after completion of the activities contained in this Agreement, whichever occurs first. - E. If all required reports and copies are not sent to the Division or are not completed in a manner acceptable to the Division, the Division may withhold further payments until they are completed or may take other action as stated in paragraph 15 REMEDIES.
-"Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work. - F. The Recipient shall provide additional program updates or information that may be required by the Division.
+- a.
+The Recipient shall provide the Division with quarterly reports and a close-out report.
+These reports shall include the current status and progress by the Recipient and all Sub-Recipients and subcontractors in completing the work described in the Scope of Work (Attachment B) and the expenditure of funds under this Agreement, in addition to any other information requested by the Division. - b.
+Quarterly reports are due to the Division no later than forty-five (45) days after the end of each quarter of the program year and shall be sent each quarter until submission of the administrative close-out report.
+The ending dates for each quarter of the program year are September 30, December 31, March 31, and June 30. - c.
+The Form 5 Close-Out Report is due sixty (60) days after termination of this Agreement or sixty (60) days after completion of the activities contained in this Agreement, whichever occurs first.

-G. The Recipient shall provide additional reports and information identified in Attachment D.
+- d.
+If all required reports and copies are not sent to the Division or are not completed in a manner acceptable to the Division, the Division may withhold further payments until they are completed or may take other action as stated in Paragraph (15) REMEDIES.
+"Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work. - e.
+The Recipient shall provide additional program updates or information that may be required by the Division. - f.
+The Recipient shall provide additional reports and information identified in the Quarterly Report (Attachment D).

-12. MONITORING
+(12) MONITORING

-- A. Rule 27P-19.010(9), Florida Administrative Code, expressly states: "The Division shall be permitted to inspect and monitor the records and facilities of funded projects and award recipients.
-Such inspections may occur without notice at any reasonable time, which shall be presumed to be normal business hours on Monday through Friday." - B. The Recipient shall monitor its performance under this Agreement, as well as that of its subcontractors and/or consultants who are paid from funds provided under this Agreement, to ensure that time schedules are being met, the Schedule of Deliverables and Scope of Work are being accomplished within the specified time periods, and other performance goals are being achieved.
-A review shall be done for each function or activity in Attachment C to this Agreement, and reported in the quarterly report. - C. In addition to reviews of audits conducted in accordance with paragraph 10 above, monitoring procedures may include, but not be limited to, on-site visits by Division staff, limited scope audits, and/or other procedures.
+- a.
+The Recipient shall monitor its performance under this Agreement, as well as that of its subcontractors and/or consultants who are paid from funds provided under this Agreement, to ensure that time schedules are being met, the Schedule of Deliverables and Scope of Work are being accomplished within the specified time periods, and other performance goals are being achieved.
+A review shall be done for each function or activity in the Budget (Attachment A) and Scope of Work (Attachment B) to this Agreement and reported in the Quarterly Report (Attachment D). - b.
+In addition to reviews of audits conducted in accordance with paragraph (10) AUDITS above, monitoring procedures may include, but not be limited to, on-site visits by Division staff, limited scope audits, or other procedures.
 The Recipient agrees to comply and cooperate with any monitoring procedures/processes deemed appropriate by the Division.
 In the event that the Division determines that a limited scope audit of the Recipient is appropriate, the Recipient agrees to comply with any additional instructions provided by the Division to the Recipient regarding such audit.
 The Recipient further agrees to comply and cooperate with any inspections, reviews, investigations or audits deemed necessary by the Florida Chief Financial Officer or Auditor General.
-In addition, the Division will monitor the performance and financial management by the Recipient throughout the contract term to ensure timely completion of all tasks.
+In addition, the Division will monitor the performance and financial management by the Recipient throughout the period of agreement to ensure timely completion of all tasks.

-13. LIABILITY
+(13) LIABILITY